JohnPac15/readme-generator/utils/README.md

  ## Installation
 download and go
  ## Usage
- anytime you need a readme file
+ anytime you need a read me file
  ## Credits
  everyone
  ## License